7 Oct 2024

 The medical students’ and residents’ lives are wrapped in heavy timetables of intense studies, clinical rotations, and personal responsibilities.
 There seems to be a need for inordinate amounts of time spent in clinical settings that tend toward developing burnout and stress.
 For many trainees, it might be hard to combine the instructional load with their well-being.

-The medical field provides high-stakes environments for trainees; thus, they encounter suffering, death, and challenging patient interactions daily.
-Emotional strength to cope with all this is an essential yet challenging component of training.
-Students may experience feelings of inadequacy or compassion fatigue, which can detrimentally affect their mental health and capacity to care.
+The medical field presents high-stakes environments for trainees, where they regularly encounter suffering, death, and difficult patient interactions.
+Building the emotional resilience needed to manage these pressures is a critical yet challenging part of professional development, and immersive VR medical training is increasingly being explored to support this aspect of learning.
+Students may otherwise experience feelings of inadequacy or compassion fatigue, which can negatively affect their mental wellbeing and their ability to provide effective patient care.

 2. Cost